JackOLntrn/EMBER/hardware/mech/README.md

 Internal teeth gear that mounts onto top of lubricated turntable.

 ### 14. 1544T1 Lubricated Turntable
-Turntable used to minimize friction on pan mechanism.
+Turntable from McMaster Carr used to minimize friction on pan mechanism.

 Electrical Hardware
 ------